WHAT IS THE ACTING (B.F.A.)?

 A rigorous, highly individualized, and specialized training program combined with a broad liberal arts education.
 Students build a foundation of voice and movement and are introduced to a variety of acting styles and techniques to develop their own unique toolbox.
-Through ensemble-based collaboration and personalized instruction, students hone their technique, refine their expression, and deepen their craft.
+Through ensemble-based collaboration and personalized instruction, students develop their process, build their technique, refine their expression, and deepen their craft.

 WHO IS IT FOR?

-Naturally curious and passionate storytellers looking for a focused and intense four years of study.
-Ideal candidates are creative and collaborative explorers with a desire to broaden their perspectives and commit to the sometimes messy, always rewarding, process of transformation.
+Curious and collaborative students looking for a focused and intense four years of study.
+Ideal candidates want to broaden their perspectives and commit to the sometimes messy, always rewarding, process of transformation.

 WHAT WILL YOUR FOUR YEARS LOOK LIKE?